Abdallah bin Bayyah

 He is a specialist in all four traditional Sunni schools, with an emphasis on the Maliki Madh'hab.
-Currently he is the President of the Forum for Promoting Peace in Muslim Societies.
+Currently he is the president of the Forum for Promoting Peace in Muslim Societies.
 Bin Bayyah is involved in a number of scholarly councils including the Islamic Fiqh Council, a Saudi-based Institute.
-He was also the Vice-President of the International Union of Muslim Scholars. from which he resigned in 2014.
+He was also the vice-president of the International Union of Muslim Scholars, from which he resigned in 2014.
 He was also a member of the Dublin-based European Council for Fatwa and Research, a council of Muslim clerics that aims to explain Islamic law in a way that is sensitive to the realities of European Muslims.
 For over two decades, in relation to the latter two institutions, he worked closely with the Egyptian scholar Yusuf al-Qaradawi.
-However, after the Arab Springs, Bin Bayyah distanced himself from Qaradawi and the International Union of Muslim scholars, instead founding the UAE based Forum for Promoting Peace in Muslim Societies.
-The Forum has attracted huge controversy for its close ties to the UAE dictatorship aswell as Bin Bayyahs personal support for authoritarian leaders.
+However, after the Arab Springs, Bin Bayyah distanced himself from Qaradawi and the International Union of Muslim scholars, instead founding the UAE-based Forum for Promoting Peace in Muslim Societies.
+The Forum has attracted huge controversy for its close ties to the UAE government as well as Bin Bayyahs personal support for authoritarian leaders.

 Early career

-Bin Bayyah was born in Timbédra in a household with an Islamic environment in which he studied all of the Islamic sciences.
+Bin Bayyah was born in 1935 in Timbédra in a household with an Islamic environment in which he studied all of the Islamic sciences.
 He began his formal studies with his father, Mahfoudh; meanwhile, he studied Arabic with Mohammed Salem bin al-Sheen, Quran with Bayyah bin al-Salik al-Misumi.

 In his youth, he was appointed to study legal judgments in Tunis.
-On returning to Mauritania, he became Minister of Education and later Minister of Justice.
+On returning to Mauritania, he became minister of education and later minister of justice.
 He was also appointed a vice president of the first president of Mauritania.
 He resides in Jeddah, Saudi Arabia and teaches Islamic Legal Methodology, Qur'an and Arabic at the King Abdulaziz University.
 He is fluent in Arabic and French.
 Hamza Yusuf serves as his translator.